(РУССКИЙ)

 Workshops & Presentations

-All the materials that were presented during regional and country-based workshops can be viewed and downloaded here.
+All the materials presented during regional and country-based workshops can be viewed and downloaded here.

 Regional workshops